fadhilahm/personal-website/docs/swagger/README.md

 ### Examples

-The `examples/` directory contains template implementations that you can use as a reference:
+The `examples/` directory contains template implementations that you can use as a reference.

-- `examples/paths/health.json`: Example health check endpoint
-- `examples/schemas/responses/health.json`: Example health response schema
-- `examples/schemas/responses/error.json`: Example error response schema

 These examples demonstrate:

 - Proper endpoint structure
-- Security configuration
 - Response schemas
 - Error handling
 - Documentation best practices